-Note 2: Both CPU's need to be installed for full access the PCI-E slots and on-board controllers.
-See the attached block diagram to determine which PCI-E slots or devices may be impacted.
+Note 2: Both CPUs need to be installed for full access to the PCI-E slots, DIMM slots, and onboard controllers.
+Refer to the block diagram above to determine which slots or devices may be affected.

 1-2 Processor and Chipset Overview